CapgeminiTechHub/Amazon-web-services-1/Documentation.md

 # Meeting on 30/07/2018

-In this meeting, we decided to change the invocation to 'Phoenix'

-After realising using Tech Hub as an invocation name led to problems, such as clashing intents with the invocation name, we changed the invocation name to 'Phoenix'.

-Moreover, we performed tests on the intents using an actual Alexa device.
-The majority of the intents we tested were successful.
+We used an actual Alexa device  to test out intents.
+The majority of the utterances we tested were successful.
-Our plan now is to fix to non-working intents.
-Also as we were using the alexa device, we realised our intents did not 'flow' as naturally as human speech.
-Thus we now planning on adding more utterances and keep sessions open to allow a more conversational experience.
+However, as we were using the alexa device, we felt that our intents did not 'flow' as naturally as human speech.
+We were having to say the invocation name 'tech hub' before saying each utterance.
+Otherwise the utterance was not always recognised.

+By using 'Tech Hub' as the invocation name, questions such as 'tell me about the tech hub' meant that the only words to be used as an uttterance were 'about' and 'the'.
+This was not a strong enough utterance for Alexa to understand which intent was supposed to be invoked.

+Testing with a different invocation name such as 'helper' gave us a higher sucess rate.
+As a result of this testing, we had a discussion and concluded to change the invocation to 'Phoenix'.

+We now planning on adding more utterances and keeping the session open to make the experience wit the skill feel more conversational.